Blackwater river

 A blackwater river is a type of river with a slow-moving channel flowing through forested swamps or wetlands.
-As vegetation decays, tannins leach into the water, making a transparent, acidic water that is darkly stained, resembling black tea.
 Most major blackwater rivers are in the Amazon Basin and the Southern United States.
 The term is used in fluvial studies, geology, geography, ecology, and biology.
 Not all dark rivers are blackwater in that technical sense.
 Some rivers in temperate regions, which drain or flow through areas of dark black loam, are simply black due to the color of the soil; these rivers are black mud rivers.
 There are also black mud estuaries.

 Blackwater rivers are lower in nutrients than whitewater rivers and have ionic concentrations higher than rainwater.
 The unique conditions lead to flora and fauna that differ from both whitewater and clearwater rivers.
 The classification of Amazonian rivers into black, clear, and whitewater was first proposed by Alfred Russel Wallace in 1853 based on water colour, but the types were more clearly defined by chemistry and physics by Harald Sioli from the 1950s to the 1980s.
 Although many Amazonian rivers fall clearly into one of these categories, others show a mix of characteristics and may vary depending on season and flood levels.